-1. Flat rate boxes.
 I know I’ve shared this tip before, but it’s so good and important that it deserves to be repeated.
-The US Postal Service will ship flat rate boxes to any military installation for a standard (and relatively cheap) fee, no matter the weight.
-For example, I normally send a large flat rate box for just under $16.
+The US Postal Service will ship flat rate boxes to any military installation (with an APO/FPO address) for a standard (and relatively cheap) fee, no matter the weight.
+For example, I can send a large flat rate box to Iraq for the same cost as if I were sending it to Georgia.
 That’s really good!
-So pack those bad boys full and when you get to the post office, breathe a sigh of relief knowing that you’re not breaking the bank.

-2. Shop sales!
-This sounds a little like a given, but it’s one that you always have to keep in mind, even when you’re not actively shopping for care package ingredients.
-I keep a mental list of about half a dozen items that A really likes to get while on deployment and always keep an eye on them for sales.
-When they do go on sale, I buy in bulk for future care packages, knowing that I can hold on to them for months.
+This sounds a little like a given, but it’s a tip that you always have to keep in mind, even when you’re not actively shopping for care package ingredients.
+I keep a mental list of items that my husband really likes to get while on deployment and always check to see if they’re on sale when I shop.
+Then I buy in bulk for future care packages, knowing that I can hold on to them for months.
 This works really well for snack foods, sports drinks and even toiletries.

-3. Spread the wealth.
-I love individually packaged items for care packages.
-I know they’ll stay fresher longer when they get to A and I can split them up over multiple boxes.
+I love individually packaged items for care packages because they’ll stay fresher longer and I can split them up over multiple boxes.
 Sending two or three packs of trail mix at a time gives me a little more bang for my buck because I’ve only purchased once, but shipped multiple times.
-Plus breaking down a big box into smaller items helps fit more into the box.
+Plus breaking down bulky packaging into smaller items helps fit more into the flat rate box.

-5. The $5 bin.
-This tip may vary depending on your store, but my local super center has a $5 bin filled to overflowing with cheap movies.
-It’s not an every care package kind of thing, but I’ve found a few good ones over the past few months.
-Plus at just $5, I don’t care if they never make it home after they’ve given A a break.
+This tip may vary depending on your store, but my local super center has a $5 bin filled with cheap movies.
+I’ve found a few good ones to send as an occasional treat in my husband’s deployment care packages.
+Plus at just $5, I don’t care if they make it home after deployment.
 You can also find similar bins for books or CDs.